David Keith Stewart

 - Born February 19, 1957 in Oakland, CA USA

-Dave Stewart's big-league career lasted 15 seasons, but he is best known for a four-year stretch with the Oakland Athletics from 1987 to 1990 in which he notched 84 wins -- all 20-victory seasons -- and led the Athletics to three consecutive World Series appearances.
+Dave Stewart's big-league career lasted 15 seasons, but he is best known for a four-year stretch with the Oakland Athletics from 1987 to 1990 in which he notched 84 wins - all 20-victory seasons - and led the Athletics to three consecutive World Series appearances.
 In 1989, "Smoke" won 21 games, two more in the American League Championship Series and two more in the World Series, winning the Series MVP award as the A's captured their fourth Series championship in Oakland.
 Stewart left the A's after the 1992 season for the Toronto Blue Jays.
-At age 36, Stewart was a shell of his once-dominant self, but still won a dozen games for the Jays as they went on to win the 1993 Fall Classic.
+At age 36, Stewart was no longer a dominant pitcher, but still won a dozen games for the Jays as they went on to win the 1993 Fall Classic.

 Stewart was drafted in 1975 by the Los Angeles Dodgers as a catcher, but was converted to the mound during his minor league days.
-He made his big-league debut at age 21 in 1978, pitching two scoreless innings of relief against the Padres at the end of the season.
+He made his big-league debut at age 21 in 1978, pitching two scoreless innings of relief against the San Diego Padres at the end of the season.
 Two years later, Stewart was back, and spent much of the next three seasons pitching both out of the bullpen and out of the rotation for the Dodgers.